-- 5.1 All contaminated work surfaces will be decontaminated immediately or as soon as feasible after any spill of blood or other potentially infectious materials, as well as at the end of work shift if the surface may have become contaminated since the last cleaning. - 5.2 Employees shall implement the following procedures for cleaning and disinfecting contaminated areas: - Use a solution of one (1) part bleach to ten (10) parts water.
-Please note that bleach solution needs to be made up for the same day that it is being used and date it on a label as it is only good for 24 hrs. - Wash around the spill with paper towel or mop in a circular motion up to and including the spill.
-Please note that bleach solution must remain on the contaminated surface for at least ten minutes.
+5.1 All contaminated work surfaces will be decontaminated immediately or as soon as feasible after any spill of blood or other potentially infectious materials, as well as at the end of work shift if the surface may have become contaminated since the last cleaning.

-- If a mop, broom, or dustpan is used, they should be rinsed in the disinfectant. - Dispose of cleaning solutions down the toilet. - Paper towel shall be placed in the trash; however, if the paper towel is soaked with blood and/or other human body fluids, it shall be placed into a red biohazard bag.
-Please note that urine, feces, vomit, and saliva are not considered to be infectious unless they contain visible signs of blood. - Exam room and laboratory surfaces will be cleaned between patients with Lysol wipes. - 5.3 At a minimum all eating surfaces shall be disinfected prior to and after eating lunch. - 5.4 When cleaning up broken glassware, a broom or dustpan must be used.
+- 5.2 Employees shall implement the following procedures for cleaning and disinfecting contaminated areas: - Use a solution of one (1) part bleach to ten (10) parts water.
+Please note that bleach solution needs to be made up for the same day that it is being used and document it on the Bleach Solution Maintenance Schedule form. - Wash around the spill with paper towel or mop in a circular motion up to and including the spill.
+Please note that bleach solution must remain on the contaminated surface for at least ten minutes. - If a mop, broom or dustpan is used, they should be rinsed in disinfectant. - Dispose of cleaning solutions down the toilet. - Paper towel shall be placed in the trash; however, if the paper towel is soaked with blood and/or other human body fluids, it shall be placed into a red biohazard bag.
+Please note that urine, feces, vomit and saliva are not considered to be infectious unless they contain visible signs of blood. - Exam room and laboratory surfaces will be cleaned between patients with disinfecting wipes. - 5.3 CMH employees working in the agency's gathering sites at a minimum all eating surfaces shall be disinfected prior to and after eating lunch.
+The appropriate program manager shall ensure the effectiveness of this engineering control. - 5.4 When cleaning up broken glassware, a broom or dustpan must be used.
 HANDS SHALL NOT BE USED TO PICK UP BROKEN GLASS.
-Prior to the disposing of broken glass in the trash, it should be placed in a box or a non-plastic heavy bag. - 5.5 All WMCMH operated facilities shall be cleaned in accordance with the organization's housekeeping policy (Chapter 2; Section 12; Subject 3).
+Prior to the disposing of broken glass in the trash, it should be placed in a box or a non-plastic heavy bag. - 5.5 All WMCMH operating facilities shall be cleaned in accordance with the organization's Housekeeping policy (Chapter 2; Section 12; Subject 3).